haydncomley/easy-theme/ReadMe.md

     }
 }

+// Above will be compiled into the following for the browser.

-// Use the generated CSS variables button {
+button {
     background: var(--theme-primary);
     color: var(--theme-primary-contrast);